kensanata/bitlbee-mastodon/doc/HELP.md

 Use **timeline &lt;nick&gt;** to show the most recent messages by a nick.

 ## reply
 If you use the default IRC conventions of starting a message with a nickname and a colon (**:**) or a comma (**,**), then your message will be treated as a reply to that nick's last message.
 As is custom, the recipient and all the people they mentioned in their toot will get mentioned in your reply.
 This only works if that nick's last message was sent within the last 3h.
 For more information about this time window use **help set auto_reply_timeout** in your Bitlbee control channel (**&bitlbee**).

 You can also reply to an earlier message by referring to its id using the **reply &lt;id&gt; &lt;message&gt;** command.
 Again, the recipient and all the people they mentioned in their toot will get mentioned in your reply.

 If you set the **commands** setting to **strict**, using the **reply** command is mandatory.

+When replying to a post, your reply will use the same visibility as the original toot unless your default visibility is more restricted: direct &gt; private &gt; unlisted &gt; public.
+See **help set visibility** for more.

 ## delete
 Use **del &lt;id&gt;** to delete a status or your last status.
 Synonym: **delete**.